 • • •

-- Ada Blackjack was an Inuit woman who went on an Arctic expedition, the goal of which was to claim a barren and uninhabited northern Siberian island for Canada (not, I suspect, that Ada cared).
-The five-person group became stranded on the island in 1921; by early 1923 a group of three set off on a 700+ mile journey to find help (they were never seen again; oddly, one of the men had previously been stranded on the same island during the ill-fated Karluk expedition—talk about tempting fate).
-The man left behind with Ada quickly died of scurvy, so she just chilled out alone on the island for the next 8 months until being found.
-Then she used the proceeds to treat her son’s tuberculosis.
-I love this story, and “Ada Blackjack” is an amazing name.
+- Ada Blackjack was an Inuit woman who went on an Arctic expedition, the goal of which was to claim a barren and uninhabited northern Siberian island for Canada.
+Not, I suspect, that she cared.
+The five-person group was stranded there in 1921, and after more than a year a group of three set off on a 700+ mile journey to find help.
+They were never seen again (amazingly, one of these three had previously been stranded on the same island once before, which is some real Final Destination shit).
+Ada’s lone companion soon died of scurvy; she waited 8 months alone before help arrived, then used her wages to treat her son’s tuberculosis.
+Also, Ada Blackjack is a great name.

 - Nazis at the Center of the Earth, in which Mengele commands an army of soldiers below the ice of Antarctica, waiting to unleash the Fourth Reich on an unsuspecting world.
-Includes a disembodied Hitler head-in-a-jar:
+Includes a disembodied Hitler head-in-a-jar.